Getty Images/iStockphoto

 "As OpenTofu and Terraform create more space from one another, where there are separate feature sets across the two, maybe we're going to have providers that have OpenTofu-specific functionality that you can't get in Terraform, and you'll want to be able to call that out in your provider documentation," he said.

-However, Terraform did add one feature last October that OpenTofu doesn't have yet, and that Gowie said he hopes it can eventually match -- Terraform Stacks, which allows multiple Terraform modules and workspaces to be updated at the same time from a centralized interface.
+However, Terraform did add one feature last October that OpenTofu doesn't have yet and that Gowie said he hopes it can eventually match -- Terraform Stacks, which enables users to update multiple Terraform modules and workspaces at the same time from a centralized interface.

 One analyst who was initially skeptical of OpenTofu said it has proven itself a credible alternative so far.